Explore this example of an argument map for climate change solutions.

 - Login or signup for Kialo Edu.

 - Develop the debate!
-For best results, think of general ideas for the top-level of the discussion, and then develop them in more detail through pros and cons.
+For best results, think of general ideas for the top level of the discussion (i.e. the level just below the thesis), and then develop them in more detail through pros and cons.
+Link to sources as you see fit.

 - Share the debate with students.
 To invite students directly to the discussion:

-- Click the 'Share' button in the top-right of the discussion.
+- While in the discussion, click the Share button in the top right of the screen.

 - Alternatively, you can also create a Discussion Access Link for students to click, which is faster to set up.
 However, be wary of students sharing the link outside the classroom.